* Coaster Enthusiasts of Canada *

 Circa 1907

 With the popularity of the amusement areas at these pleasure parks and beaches, came more rides.
-The ferris-type wheel and carousel had been around for several centuries, but added to that and the roller coaster were new thrills.
+The ferris-type wheel and carousel had already been around for several centuries, but added to that and the already-existing roller coaster were new thrills.
 By the first two decades of 20th century, rides like the "Circle Swing", "Shoot-the-Chutes", and "Whip" were introduced, along with larger versions of the ferris wheel and roller coaster.

 (Image: Whip Ride)